Six more coronavirus-related deaths recorded in NI | ITV News

 Six more people who tested positive for coronavirus in Northern Ireland have died in the last 24-hour reporting period, according to the Department of Health.

-The latest figures also show there have been 297 new positive cases, out of 1,829 individuals tested.
+The latest figures show there have also been 342 new positive cases, out of 2,226 individuals tested.

-Bed occupancy is at 97%, with Altnagelvin, the Royal Victoria, the South West Acute, and the Ulster Hospital all operating beyond capacity.
+Bed occupancy is at 94%, with the Royal Victoria Hospital operating beyond capacity.

-There are also 53 confirmed and active Covid-19 outbreaks in care homes – down by 30 in the last seven days.
+There are also 49 confirmed and active outbreaks of Covid-19 in care homes – down by 31 in the last seven days.

+It comes as the Northern Ireland Executive considers the way forward and whether to extend lockdown or slowly begin to ease restrictions.

+It is understood Health Minister Robin Swann has recommended a lockdown extension into April.